ruby-hyperloop/todo-tutorial/README.md

 # Welcome to Hyperloop

+Clone this repo onto your local machine and you will be ready to code up a full stack Hyperloop app.
+You will need to have [ruby](https://www.ruby-lang.org/en/documentation/installation/) and [the mysql database](https://dev.mysql.com/doc/refman/5.7/en/installing.html) installed.

+You can also clone the repo into a [Cloud9 virtual IDE](https://c9.io) workspace for an even quicker install [details here.](/cloud9-setup.md)(

 To finish the install run ./bin/setup.

 Then make sure mysql2 is running and do `bundle exec rails db:create`